Pesto-Tomato-Egg Penne Bake

 Instructions

-- Add garlic and cook for 1 minute until fragrant.
+- Add the minced garlic and cook for 1 minute until fragrant.

-- Pour the beaten eggs over the pasta and stir through quickly so the egg distributes evenly without scrambling.
+- Pour the beaten eggs over the pasta and stir quickly so the egg distributes evenly without scrambling.

-- Bake for 20–25 minutes until the eggs are set and the cheese is golden and bubbling.
+- Bake for 20–25 minutes until the eggs are completely set and the cheese is golden and bubbling.

 Notes